mkvlrn/template-nest/README.md

 - esm
 - biome is a linter/formatter running on git hooks (pre-commit, pre-push)
+- no weird build-then-run-dev flow, tsx runs the dev code
-- vitest as a test runner
+- node test runner is ready-ish for prime time
 - tsup for building
 - overall it's just as opinionated, but a tad cleaner, stricter, and modernized